mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Ports/index.md

 These ports are configurable.
 The default configuration for MAMP PRO uses ports 8888, 8889 and 8890.
 That way, the MAMP servers can run alongside other servers installed on your Mac.
 Should ports 8888, 8889 or 8890 be in use by a different application, please change the values accordingly.

 The button `Set ports to 80, 443 & 3306` will set the ports to the value commonly used on the internet.
-The button `Set default MAMP ports` will reset the ports for Apache, Nginx and MySQL to 8888, 8889 and 8890.
+The button `Set default MAMP ports` will reset the ports for Apache, Nginx and MySQL to 8888, 8889 and 8890. `Auto-detect free ports` will help you find available ports on your Mac.

 ![MAMP](/en/MAMP-PRO-Mac/Settings/Ports/Ports.png)